Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Gross Merchandise Volume (GMV): The True Size Indicator

-GMV represents the total value of all transactions processed through Shopify stores.
-This metric matters more than raw store counts because it indicates:
+GMV is the total value of all transactions processed through Shopify stores.
+This metric matters more than raw store counts because it shows:

 • Actual economic activity on the platform